Learning the meanings of function words from grounded language using a visual question answering model: Experiment 3: The effect of frequency on learning

 In the case of ambiguous OR questions, in $\alpha \land \beta$ contexts, models clearly prefer inclusive answers; we see no rise in exclusive interpretations like the one seen in experiment 1, see Figure \ref{fig:or-exin-exp3}.

-If performance on these probes were solely a function of the frequency of these words in models input, we would expect their performance on the OR probe to decrease between experiment 1 and experiment 3, but this is not what we see.
-Furthermore, if the effect of having possible pragmatic alternatives was also proportional to the frequency of these alternatives in the input for the models, we might also expect to see a stronger effect of pragmatic reasoning on OR probe results and an increase in inclusive interpretations for \textit{or}, but again, we do not see this effect.
+If performance on these probes were solely a function of the frequency of these words in models' input, we would expect their performance on the OR probe to decrease between experiment 1 and experiment 3, but as we saw in Figure \ref{fig:andor-over-exp3} this is not what happens.
+Furthermore, if the effect of being sensitive to possible alternative expressions was also proportional to the frequency of these alternatives, we might also expect to see a stronger effect of the alternative \textit{and} on OR probe results and an increase in inclusive interpretations for \textit{or}, but again, we do not see this effect.
 It seems to have been stronger in experiment 1 when \textit{and} and \textit{or} were about equally frequent.
 The more uniform distribution between these words in experiment 1 could have lead to more uncertainty overall.
-This explanation is further supported by the much smaller standard deviations we see in Figure \ref{fig:andor-over-exp3} for both AND and OR performance as opposed to the same plot from experiment 1, Figure \ref{fig:andor-over}.
+This explanation is further supported by the smaller standard deviations we see in Figure \ref{fig:andor-over-exp3} for models trained on the CHILDES-like frequencies versus those trained on the original CLEVR dataset.
 Another possible explanation that should not be discounted is that in downsampling questions containing \textit{or} in the training set, we may have simply reduced the diversity of contexts seen for \textit{or} in favor of contexts that resembled our probe template more, such that the models now had less uncertainty specifically about the meaning of \textit{or}.